 Simply put, we equate one-way privacy window film with police interrogation picture windows that allow cops to gaze into the room unseen where a perpetrator is being interviewed.
 However, the notion that we could enjoy full views of what lies on the other side of a window 24/7, while no one catches sight of us in our own homes, is not reality.
 But more on that later… Let’s address WHAT WORKS!

-However, a one-way privacy window film that provides a 24-hour combo of secure privacy and unobstructed views is as fictional as the cops and crimes in a Thriller.
-The principles of science that govern one-way glass in an interior police station simply do not translate to protective window film because interior windows do not contend with natural sunlight and the darkness of night.
+A one-way privacy window film that provides a 24-hour combo of secure privacy and unobstructed views is as fictional as the cops and crimes in a Thriller.
+The principles of science that govern one-way glass in an interior police station simply do not translate to window privacy film because interior residential windows, like interrogation windows, do not contend with natural sunlight and the darkness of night.
 Privacy window film is the ideal way to create a private atmosphere in your home, but be careful which type of privacy film you choose as one-way privacy film only works during the daylight hours.

 One-way privacy window film is a clear, reflective window privacy film manufactured with a very thin layer of metal sandwiched between an adhesive layer and a protective layer.
 When one-way window film is applied to an exterior window, a mirror effect occurs when sunlight reflects off the window.
 This creates a ‘blinding’ privacy shield that blocks everyone’s view from the outside in, while in no way encumbering your view through the clear film to the outside.

 To maintain privacy when using one-way privacy film, internal light levels must always be less than external light levels whether it’s day or night.
 After the sun goes down the main light source comes from the home’s interior and all reflective factors are reversed and, most importantly, everyone can now see inside your house.